On minimum contrast method for multivariate spatial point processes: Sampling properties of the minimum contrast estimator

-Assumption \ref{assump:1}(ii) together with are used to show the multivariate CLT for $\{ [\widehat{\bG}_{n}(h)]_{i,j}\}_{i,j=1}^{m}$.
-A sufficient condition for (\ref{eq:momentQ1}) (for $\delta = 1$) is Assumption \ref{assump:1}(i) (for $\ell=6$).
-A proof technique to show the sufficiency is similar to the proof of \cite{p:jol-78}, Theorems 2 and 3, thus we omit the details.
-We show in Lemma \ref{lemma:LGCP} (in Appendix) that the multivariate stationary LGCP model with sufficiently fast decaying cross-covariances of the latent Gaussian random field satisfy Assumption \ref{assump:1} (for all $\ell \in \mathbb{N}$).
-Therefore, for LGCP, condition (\ref{eq:momentQ1}) immediately follows.
+are used to show the multivariate CLT for $\{ [\widehat{\bG}_{n}(h)]_{i,j}\}_{i,j=1}^{m}$.
+When we choose $b \in \{b_1, b_2, b_3\}$, then a sufficient condition for (\ref{eq:momentQ1}) (for $\delta = 1$) to hold is Assumption \ref{assump:1}(i) for $\ell=6$.
+A proof for the sufficiency is similar to those in \cite{p:jol-78}, Theorems 2 and 3.
+We refer interested readers to \cite{p:yang-24}, Section 4, for various (univariate) point process models that satisfy Assumption \ref{assump:1}.